The Smart Happy Project

 dimensions of instruments and lyre

-many of these stringed instruments the origins of which came from the early understanding of harmonic resonances in times of Greeks.
+Many of these stringed instruments the origins of which came from the early understanding of harmonic resonances in times of Greeks.
 They explored the plucking of lengths of strings and the lengths that had the best harmonics between them.
 So the expression of Divine Proportion through music grew.
 What I find so fascinating about this is that maybe the intellectual knowledge of this proportion was lost in the years that followed but the experience of it stayed live in the making of music from these harmonies.

 Fibonacci and Divine Proportion : Expression through numbers